Why Did the Stock Market Crash in 1929?

 The increase in interest rates caused borrowing costs to rise, leading to a sharp reduction in the availability of cheap credit.
 Investors who had relied on low-interest loans to fund their margin trading were suddenly faced with higher interest payments, further exacerbating the sell-off as they scrambled to meet their obligations.
 The tightening of credit also slowed down business investment, contributing to the broader economic downturn that was already underway.

-See also Why Are There Four Consumer Duty Outcomes?
+See also Understanding the Four Outcomes of Consumer Duty

 4. Economic Recession